decentraland/documentation/content/creator/scenes/interactivity/user-data.md

 The function returns the entire set of data described above, including address, name, wearables, snapshots, etc.

 {{< hint info >}}
-**💡 Tip**:  The `getUserData()` function is asynchronous.
-See [Asynchronous functions]({{< ref "/content/creator/scenes/programming-patterns/async-functions.md" >}}) if you're not familiar with those.
+**💡 Tip**: When testing in preview, to avoid using a random avatar, run the scene in the browser connected with your Metamask wallet.
+In the Decentraland Editor, open the Decentraland tab and hover your mouse over it to display the three dots icon on the top-right.
+Click this icon and select **Open in browser with Web3**.
 {{< /hint >}}

 {{< hint warning >}}
-**📔 Note**:  When running a local preview, use `dcl start --web3` to connect with your wallet and fetch your actual data.
-Otherwise, the preview uses random user data, just as when you enter as a guest.
+**📔 Note**: The `getUserData()` function is asynchronous.
+See [Asynchronous functions]({{< ref "/content/creator/scenes/programming-patterns/async-functions.md" >}}) if you're not familiar with those.
 {{< /hint >}}

 #### Data from nearby players